-While learning is a simple concept on the surface, there is so much that the average person doesn’t know about the topic.
+While learning is a simple concept on the surface, there is so much that the average person doesn’t know about the topic, including a great deal about spaced repetition.
 For one, did you know that everything that we learned in school is taught to us ineffectively?

 While it’s a rather unusual reveal of information, that question will start to make sense when you apply a special learning technique.
-It’s not something that’s taught in schools, but if it was, we’d have brighter folks.
-Not to mention people able to retain information better.
+It’s not something that’s taught in schools, but if it was, we’d have brighter students and people who are able to retain information better.

 This technique is called spaced repetition.
 Similar to memory palaces, this technique is something that’s been lost to the ages but is an immensely powerful technique.